Deep Submodular Peripteral Networks: Introduction and Background

 An outline of our paper follows.
 In \S\ref{sec:dspns} we define the class of DSPN functions, motivating the name ``peripteral'', and offering theoretical comparisons with the class of deep sets~\citep{deepset}.
 Next, \S\ref{sec:peripteral-loss} describes a new GPC-style ``peripteral'' loss that is appropriate to train a DSPN but can be used in any GPC-based preference elicitation learning task.
 For DSPN learning, this happens by producing a list of pairs of subsets $E,M$ that can be used to transfer information from the oracle target to the DSPN being learnt. \S\ref{sec:what-subsets-train} describes several $E,M$ pair sampling strategy including an active-learning inspired submodular feedback approach. \S\ref{sec:Experiments} empirically evaluates DSPN learning based on how effectively information is transferred from the target oracle and performance on downstream tasks such as experimental design.
 We find that the peripteral loss outperforms other losses for training DSPNs, and show that the DSPN architecture is more effective at learning from the target function than baseline methods such as Deep Sets and SetTransformers.
+We also find that the grading in GPC indeed improves performance over binary-only comparisons.

-While the above introduction situates our research and establishes the setting of our paper in the context of previous related work, our relation to still {\bf other related work} is further explored in our first Appendix in \S\ref{sec:other-related-work}.
-The appendices continue (starting at \S\ref{sec:subm-funct-weight}) offering further details of DSPN learning via the GPC-style peripteral loss.
+While the above introduction situates our research and establishes the setting of our paper in the context of previous related work, our relation to and advancement over {\bf other related work} is fully explored in our Appendix in \S\ref{sec:other-related-work}.
+The appendices continue (starting at \S\ref{sec:subm-funct-weight}) offering further details of DSPN novelty (\S\ref{sec:prim-deep-subm}) and learning via the GPC-style peripteral loss.